What is the most important information I should know about DOVATO?

 Do not take DOVATO if you:

 have ever had an allergic reaction to a medicine that contains dolutegravir or lamivudine.
+Please see Patient Information for a complete list of ingredients in DOVATO.

 What are other possible side effects of DOVATO?